 If you already know the geographic market which you are going to Target, then you can use the product level market demand method.
-In product level demand, the market is broken down in terms of the total product that exists in the market.
-The market demand for each individual product is calculated and found out via market sources or via market research.
+In product-level demand, the market is broken down in terms of the total product that exists in the market.
+The market demand for each product is calculated and found out via market sources or market research.
 This research then gives us a total estimation of the demand for the product.
 Naturally, it also gives us an estimation of the market potential as well.

-For example, if I was going to launch a brand new shampoo in the market I will have to calculate the market demand and the market share of all the shampoos been sold by P&G and HUL.
+For example, if I was going to launch a brand new shampoo in the market I will have to calculate the market demand and the market share of all the shampoos being sold by P&G and HUL.
 I would do a market research study and find out what was the total industry sales for these brands.
-I would also like to find out what was the product line sales for this particular brands.
+I would also like to find out what was the product line sales for this particular brand.

 2) Geographic level market demand

 The Geographic level market demand is very commonly used by a company that is planning on expansion to Foreign regions.
 In this type of estimation of market demand, the company wants to know the demand for a particular product in a specific geography.

 Even in this geographic type of demand, the company conducts a market research study for the number of units being sold in the market for a particular unit or SKU.
 In such cases, the company might already be present in the target market or it may be planning to establish itself in the target market.

 So if I was in the Ice cream business and I wanted to start a new brand of ice cream in a new market, then I would calculate all the other ice creams and their turnover in the market.
 This becomes the market potential.
 From that, I will calculate, the ice cream which is closest and nearest in value to my brand.
 And the turnover of that ice cream is the possible market demand that I can achieve.